 In part three, you also get a score for interactive communication.
 This means that your score depends partly on how you communicate with your partner.
 This means it’s important to work with your partner and speak together.

-In our videos on part one and part two of the FCE speaking exam, we’ve discussed how to improve your grammar/vocabulary and discourse management scores.
+In other Oxford Online English videos on part one of the FCE speaking exam as well as part two, we’ve discussed how to improve your grammar/vocabulary and discourse management scores.
 Now, let’s focus on your interactive communication score, and what you can do to improve it.

 Here are some good ways to improve your interactive communication score: